nens/threedi-docs/source/c_numerics.rst

 Maximum number of non lineair iterations (max_nonlin_iterations) is the number the computational core will try to reach the convergence value of the Newton iteration.
 In cases where is extensive flooding and drying of areas, this number can be raised as it might need more iterations to find the correct solution.
 The Newton iteration needs a value that defines convergence.
 Initially, 3Di requires a much lower value, but in case the system has difficulties with finding a solution, it will loosen this requirement with a maximum of the by the user set convergence_eps.

-Nested newton iterations are needed in case profiles where 1D is narrowing with height.
+Nested newton iterations are needed in case profiles in 1D are narrowing with height.
 Mathematically, in case d^2V/d\zeta^2<0.
 This occurs, for example, a lot in sewer systems.
 For these cases, the Newton iteration method does not guarantee a solution, so the system is split in two systems that do guarantee a solution.
 In case 3Di cannot find a solution it will always try, whether it can find a solution using the nested Newton method.
-However, in case one has an application that consists of many of these profiles it is faster to tell the system that it should always used the nested Newton method (use_of_nested_newton).
+However, in case one has an application that consists of many of these profiles it is faster to tel the system that it should always used the nested Newton method (use_of_nested_newton).

 **Maximum Degree**